 - Wildlife viewing of osprey, bald eagles, herons, waterfowl, and other river-dwellers

 - 60-acre restoration, featuring over 45,000 native plants

 - Year-round, all-weather footpath

 - Interpretive signs describing restoration efforts, history of the area, and the Willamette River watershed.

-Currently, Eola Bend is only accessible from the City of Salem’s Minto Brown Island Park.
+Located at 2895 Faragate Ave.
+S. in Salem, Eola Bend is currently only accessible from the City of Salem’s Minto Brown Island Park.

 For More Information Contact: